Have you ever wondered why certain results appear above others on Google searches? Well, it’s not by coincidence.

 Website design is often overlooked during the SEO process.
 It’s essential to remember that as fancy as a website may look, it’s equally important that search engine spiders can crawl and find the site’s content with ease.
 Design shouldn’t get in the way of the crawling process.

-For more SEO and web marketing advice from Del Valle, register for August 8 webinar.
+For more SEO and web marketing advice from Del Valle, register for the August 8 webinar.
 As a bonus, you can submit your practice’s website for a free, live SEO and marketing audit during the webinar.